sabn0/GloVe-Rs/README.md

     "saved_counts": boolean
 }
 ```
-`num_threads_cooc` specifies how many thread to use during coocurrence counting. `num_threads_training` is the training
+`num_threads_cooc` specifies how many threads will be used during coocurrence counting. `num_threads_training` is the training
-equivilanet, but the code does not support parallel threads for the training part at the moment (so avoid changing this).
+equivilanet, but the code does not support parallel threads for the training part at the moment (so avoid changing this field).
-`saved_counts` should be set to true if coocurrence part was already ran and you want only training based on saved files.
+`saved_counts` should be set to true if the coocurrence part was already ran, and you only want to perform training based on a saved tar.gz of coocurrences.

 ### Visualize some relations
-The test.rs binary can be used to print some word similarities and analogies based on a trained token embeddings.
+The *test.rs* binary can be used to print some word similarities and analogies based on trained vectors.
 It expects 4 arguments:
 ```
-    -- selector letter: one char, a/b
+- selector              one char, a/b
-    -- input file: txt file with inputs (see examples in the Input directoty) -- trained embeddings: npy file (main.rs output) -- tokens: txt file with token-to-int dict (main.rs output)
+- input file            txt file with inputs
+- trained vecs          npy file (main.rs output)
+- tokens                txt file with token-to-int dict (main.rs output)
 ```

-"a" is a word analogy test.
-In the input file, each line should have 4 tokens separated by space.
-The test will print the 10
-closest words (based on cosine distance) to the combination of the first 3 tokens in each line.
-For example, a line in the input file could be the well-known analogy: king queen man woman.
-An example to build and run:
+For a word analogy examination, select a.
+In the input file, each line should have 4 tokens separated by space (see examples in the Input directoty).
+The test will print the 10 closest words, based on cosine distance, to the combination of the first 3 tokens in each line.
+For example, a line in the input file could be the well-known analogy: *king queen man woman*.
+An example of how to build and run:
  ```
  cargo build
  cargo run --bin test a Input/analogies.txt Output/vecs.npy Output/words.txt
  ```

-"b" is a test for word similarites.
-In the input file, each line should have one single token.
-The test will print the 10 closest words to each anchor token (baed on cosine distance).
-An example to build and run:
+For a word similarity examination, select b.
+In the input file, each line should have one single token (see examples in the Input directoty).
+The test will print the 10 closest words to each token in the file, based on cosine distance.
+An example of how to build and run:
  ```
  cargo build
  cargo run --bin test b Input/sim_targets.txt Output/vecs.npy Output/words.txt